Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The Limestone County Youth Diversion Program provides assessments and treatment for juvenile offenders by providing group and individual counseling through the Intensive Outpatient Therapy program.
-Electronic monitoring allows juvenile offenders to be supervised at home and community service assignments allow juveniles to be held accountable for their offenses.
+The Limestone County Youth Diversion Program provides assessments and treatment for youth involved in the justice system.
+The program offers group and individual counseling through its Intensive Outpatient Therapy services.
+Electronic monitoring allows youth to be supervised at home, and community service assignments help them take responsibility for their actions.

 PHYSICAL ADDRESS